 YOU NEED A PLAN!

-Here is how to create a weekly routine that works for you and your family!
+Here is how to plan a weekly routine that works for you and your family!
 One that will make a big difference to feeling like you are in control of your time.
-A simple weekly routine will enable you to enjoy your days again!
+A simple routine of daily and weekly activities will enable you to enjoy your days again!

 How To Create A Weekly Routine